michaelzg/michaelzg.github.io/about/index.md

 ![me](/assets/img/me.png)

 Hello, my name is Michael.
-To me, programming is an accumulation of little "ah hah" moments.
+To me, learning is an accumulation of little "ah hah" moments.
 This blog attempts to aggregate and present them as short stories.
+I am also trying to track my learning over time.